Chaos of Forms

-Chaos of Forms is the third studio album by American technical death metal band Revocation, released on August 16, 2011 by Relapse Records.
+Chaos of Forms is the third studio album by the American technical death metal band Revocation, released on August 16, 2011 by Relapse Records.
 The song "Cradle Robber" was released and streamed on their Facebook page on May 10, 2011.
 This album is the last album to feature the original bassist Anthony Buda, and the first album to feature guitarist Dan Gargiulo.

 Critical reception

 Chaos of Forms was well received by critics.
 The Daily Rotation awarded the album 9.3 out of 10, calling it "one of the best records of the year" that produces "some of the catchiest and heaviest metal since Pantera".